HOME

 minefumi

 Thank you for your super fast edition.
-I am happy to learn “ as I determined to do” is better in the first sentence.
+I am happy to lean it’s better to say” in case I go to the U.S.”

 ★★★★★